KTRDeveloper/charity-dao/docs/index.md

 ## What are we going to build?

-In order to illustrate the entire process of developing, deploying and managing a DAO, we'll use a simple example of a Charity Organization.
-The DAO in question, which we'll call Charity DAO, will collect funds and allocate them to charitable acts.
+In order to illustrate the entire process of developing, deploying and managing a DAO, we'll use a simple example of a charitable organization.
+The DAO in question, which we'll call Charity DAO, will collect funds and will allocate them to charitable acts.
 Donors can become members by obtaining tokens as a reward for their donations.
-These tokens will enable them to participate in the governance of the DAO, where they will have the opportunity to influence the orientation of the use of their donations.
-Charity actions will consist of transfers of funds in the form of ethers to help entities in need.
+These tokens will enable them to participate in the governance of the DAO, where they will have the opportunity to influence the orientation of the use of their donations. charitable acts will consist of transfers of funds in the form of ethers to help entities in need.
 Any such aid to be provided by the Charity DAO will begin with the submission of a proposal.
 This will then be subject to a vote by the members, to decide whether or not to accept it.
 Once the proposal has been accepted by the majority, it can be executed and the funds actually sent to the beneficiary entity whose address has been indicated in the proposal.

-The choice of a DAO is particularly important here, in that it ensures totally transparent management of the funds collected, and streamlines the aid provided by the DAO through democratic management.
+The choice of a DAO is particularly important here, in that it ensures totally transparent management of the funds collected, and streamlines the aid provided by the DAO through decentralized management.

 ## Architecture of the Charity DAO
 The Charity DAO consists of three smart contracts: